-Another Cricket World Cup extravaganza just folded up.
-The final between New Zealand and England would go into the annals as the greatest game ever played.
-And what a game it was!
-The 12th edition of Cricket World Cup saw the top-10 nations trying to beat the opponents in a round-robin league.
-While this edition was one of the most evenly-matched, what with all teams having undergone a transformation insofar as their campaigners and strategies were concerned, there were quite a few associate nations that allegedly received a raw deal owing to financial considerations outweighing the game development aspect for the apex body governing cricket, International Cricket Council.
+The 2019 Cricket World Cup final between New Zealand and England would go into the annals as one of the greatest games ever played.
+While the 2019 edition was one of the most evenly-matched, what with all teams having undergone a transformation insofar as their campaigners and strategies were concerned, there were quite a few associate nations that allegedly received a raw deal owing to financial considerations outweighing the game's development aspects for the apex body governing cricket, the International Cricket Council.

 1983 Edition: A flash in the pan

-Be that as it may, last year's line up had a notable omission: Zimbabwe.
+Be that as it may, this year's line up had a notable omission: Zimbabwe.
 The Zimbabwean cricket team made its World Cup debut in 1983 under Duncan Fletcher, who would later go on to become the England team coach.
 The African country's finest moment came when it defeated a strong Australian line-up in the league stage.
-Riding on captain Fletcher's sublime 69 not out, Zimbabwe went on to post a competitive 239/8 in 60 overs.
-Yes, games then spanned 60 overs an innings.
-Things changed from 1987, when the World Cup landed in the subcontinent.
+Riding on captain Fletcher's 69 not out, Zimbabwe went on to post a competitive 239/8 in 60 overs.
+Yes, games then spanned 60 overs an innings with each comprising eight balls.
+Six-ball overs started in 1987, when the World Cup landed in the subcontinent for the first time.
 Captain Fletcher showed he was no pushover with the ball either by claiming 4/42 to break the back of the Australian chase, leaving it stranded for 13 runs.

 More was to come at a later stage.
-It so transpired that the upbeat Zimbabwe began believing it was no upstart but belonged to the world stage.
+It so transpired that the upbeat Zimbabwe began believing it was no upstart.
 An ample demonstration was made on June 18.
-However, given the strike of cameramen, there is no visual record of their exploits.
-Such was their on-field charisma that they left a strong batting line-up gasping at 9-4, later 17-5, to 77-6 and 78-7.
+However, given that it was a minnow nation taking on a middling India, BBC did not even assign cameramen to cover the event.
+Hence, there is no visual record of what transpired at Tunbridge Wells.
+Such was Zimbabwe's on-field charisma that they left a relatively better batting line-up gasping at 9-4, later 17-5, to 77-6 and 78-7.
 Cricketing glory was within their grasp and they nearly clutched on to it.
 However, the opposition captain had other plans.
-He hit, what is considered one of the finest cricketing innings, to score 175 not out off 138 balls, including what was then the fastest World Cup century, to take his team to a competitive 266-8.
+He hit, in what is considered one of the finest cricketing innings, 175 not out off 138 balls, including what was then the fastest World Cup century, to take his team to a competitive 266-8.
 The batsman was Kapil Dev.
-India registered a 31 run victory, but not before some scary moments after being given a run for their money.
-India went on to win the World Cup, but the spirited Zimbabwe had made a mark.
+India registered a 31 run victory, but not before some scary moments with the minnows giving them a run for their money.
+India went on to win the World Cup, but the spirited Zimbabwe had arrived.

 1987: The cult classic

 Cut to 1987.
-While West Indies was still a power to reckon with, not many were willing to discount the possibility of others taking away the laurels, much like the 2019 edition, the 1987 campaign too was open for all.
+While West Indies was still a power to reckon with, others were no pushovers.
 Australia defeating India in a cliffhanger by only one run set the tone for the season.
 However, one of the best matches was played between New Zealand and Zimbabwe.
-Much like Kapil's 1983 show, Zimbabwe embarked on a 243 run chase, riding on Dave Houghton's skills.
-Reeling at 104-7, Houghton was joined by Iain Butchart, with the duo adding 117 for the eight wicket.
+The African nation made a match out of a 243 run chase, riding primarily on Dave Houghton's skills.
+Reeling at 104-7, Houghton was joined by Iain Butchart, and the duo added 117 for the eighth wicket.

-After putting up a brave fight on a debilitating Hyderabad wicket, Houghton nicked one to the keeper to depart with the scoreboard reading 221, but not before lighting up the stands with a majestic 142 that included six sixes.
-Butchart took Zimbabwe to a sniffing distance of victory, but was run out following a mix-up.
-The last wicket too fell to a misjudged call and Zimbabwe fell short by three runs.
-Zimbabwe lost all the matches to be knocked out, but again, they gave the spectators some thrilling moments on the field.
+After putting up a brave fight on a deteriorating Hyderabad wicket, Houghton nicked one to the keeper to depart with the scoreboard reading 221, but not before lighting up the stands with a majestic 142 that included six sixes.
+Butchart took Zimbabwe within sniffing distance of victory, but was run out following a mix-up.
+The last wicket, too, fell to a misjudged call and Zimbabwe fell short by three runs.
+Zimbabwe lost all the remaining matches to be knocked out, but not before giving better-established cricketing nations a glimpse of their prowess.

 The colours of glory